hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 AllowedIPs = 10.20.22.4
 ```

-The file name of the configuration file determines the name of the wireguard
+The file name of the configuration file determines the name of the WireGuard
 network interface.
 The name is `wg0.conf`, so the name of the network interface
 is `wg0`.

 The `[Interface]` section in the configuration file specifies the settings of
-the wireguard server. `ListenPort` is the UDP port number on which the server
+the WireGuard server. `ListenPort` is the UDP port number on which the server
 accepts client connections and is set to `51000`. `Address` is the IP address
 including the prefix length of the server inside the VPN.
 In Site 1 it is
 `10.20.21.1/24` and in Site 2 `10.20.22.1/24`.
 The `PostUp` line allows setting